 I used to have a mountain bike when I was a kid.
 I would ride it around my childhood neighborhood and ride from house to house through the wooded sections around our street.
-That was probably from ages 8-12, then as I got older, I transitioned over to a road or hybrid bike, and the days of biking on natural surfaces were few and far.
+That was probably from ages 8-12, then as I got older, I transitioned over to a road or hybrid bike, and the days of biking on natural surfaces were few and far between.

 That all changed summer of 2021.

 It’s Hannah here, I work in the marketing department at Bolton Valley, and one of my main duties at Bolton Valley is the trail reporter, so during the winter, I would be on snow skiing every day I came up to the mountain.
 But when we started to run the lifts and open our mountain bike trails, I found myself reporting on a sport I had no idea how to do.
 I spent hours learning the lingo and researching the mountain bike community as much as I could through the end of the winter and spring, but it just wasn’t enough.
-I even borrowed a friend’s mountain bike and had a friend teach me a few things in the progression park at Bolton Valley, but that didn’t really help, as it wasn’t the same conditions or terrain.
+I even borrowed a friend’s mountain bike and had a friend teach me a few things in the progression park at Bolton Valley, but that didn’t really help, as it wasn’t the same terrain.

 So when our Mountain Program Director, Jen, reached out to me with all the information to upload a new Mountain Bike clinic specifically for women onto the website, I was impressed and inspired.
 The Women’s Mountain Bike Clinic would be four two hour lessons spread over four Wednesdays.
 It was for all ability levels, whether you had never been on a mountain bike to if you were riding Hydra and just wanted a few pointers on how to hit Waterfall Gap.